auralous/auralous/src/content/support/permissions/index.md

 subtitle: "Why asking this permission from my Google, Spotify, Apple Music account?"
 ---

-First of all, it is great that you are aware of permissions granting to your everyday applications.
+First of all, it is great that you are aware of permissions granting to other applications.
 Doing so helps keep your account secure.

-We would like to be transparent about things we do to provide you a good experience at Stereo.
+We would like to be transparent about things we use the requested permimssions to provide you a good experience at Stereo.
 You can also [check out our source code](https://github.com/hoangvvo/stereo-web) to see how they are done.

 As a reminder, our [Privacy Policy](/privacy) enables you to delete your information at any time.
 You can also withdraw the following permissions using the account settings page from Google, Spotify, and Apple Music.